 How Often Should My Guinea Pig Eat Zucchini?

-At this point, you already know your guinea pig is safe to eat zucchini, even with all the dangers attached to it.
+At this point, you already know that it is safe for your guinea pig to eat zucchini, even with all the dangers.

-Guinea pigs can eat zucchini daily, but it is recommended that you feed them zucchini at least 3 -4 intervals in a period of seven days.
+Guinea pigs can eat zucchini daily, but it is recommended that you feed them about 100g of zucchini 3 to 4 times per week.

-There are many health benefits that your guinea pig can get from zucchini, including plenty of vitamin C and antioxidants.
+Despite the many health benefits that your guinea pig can get from zucchini (vitamin C and antioxidants above all), you should be careful.

 Knowing the amount of zucchini to feed your guinea pig is very important.